auth0/auth0-PHP/UPGRADE.md

 // Return an HttpResponsePaginator pre-configured with our request above:
 $users = $auth0->management()->getResponsePaginator();

-// Count will use the total results available as reported from the API, rather than what are loaded into memory. echo 'There are ' . count($users) . ' results available from the API.';
+// Count will use the total results available as reported from the API rather than what is loaded into memory. echo 'There are ' . count($users) . ' results available from the API.';

 // Our new iterator will make new, paginated network requests as necessary to retrieve more results: